Sports

 In addition, you should refrain from using convenience foods because they do not contain micronutrients and have other disadvantages.
 In turn, chocolate and sweets feed cravings and increase weight gain, because they contain a lot of simple carbohydrates in the form of sugar and a lot of fat.

-In addition to macronutrients, the body also needs certain vitamins and nutrients to allow the muscles to grow properly through strength training.
-This includes the trace element zinc, but also magnesium, vitamin D and omega 3 fatty acids.
-The latter support the body in its regeneration and thus also increase its resilience.
-If you recover more quickly, you can train more intensively more quickly.
-If the muscle regularly receives new stimuli, it grows faster.
+In addition to macronutrients, the body also needs certain vitamins and nutrients to allow muscles to grow properly through strength training.
+These include the trace element zinc, but also magnesium, vitamin D and omega-3 fatty acids.
+The latter support the body in regeneration and thus also increase resilience.
+Those who recover more quickly can resume intensive training sooner.
+If the muscle receives regular new stimuli, it grows faster.

 biogena-line